top of page

 The park has a rich history dating back to the founding of the present-day city of Mérida.
 During colonization, this place witnessed bloody battles between the Maya and the Spanish conquistadors.

-The construction of the site and the resettlement of the indigenous inhabitants of Santa Lucía triggered unrest very early on.
-The Mayan cemetery that was located there was demolished without ever explaining why or where the dead were to be reburied.
-This was seen as an act of desecration and further exacerbated the conflict.
+The construction and the resettlement of Santa Lucía’s indigenous inhabitants triggered early unrest.
+The Mayan cemetery was demolished without explanation or mention of where the remains would be reburied, seen as desecration and fueling further conflict.

 Between April and June of 1867, Santa Lucia witnessed some of the final bloody battles that marked the end of the conquistadors' era, leaving a lasting imprint on the region’s history.